travetto/travetto/module/boot/README.md

 ## File System Interaction
 `FsUtil` provides some high level functionality (like recursive directory delete).

+## File System Scanning
+`ScanFs` provides a breadth-first search through the file system with the ability to track and collect files via patterns.

 ## Process Execution
 Just like [`child_process`], the `ExecUtil` exposes ```spawn``` and ```fork```.
 These are generally wrappers around the underlying functionality.
 In addition to the base functionality, each of those functions is converted to a ```Promise``` structure, that throws an error on an non-zero return status.